Pancreatic Cancer

 Radiation therapy.
 This uses high-energy beams to kill cancer cells.

 Medicine to attack a tumor's genes and proteins (targeted therapy).
-These medicines attack the genes and proteins that allow a tumor to grow while limiting damage to healthy cells.
+These medicines may limit the damage to healthy cells.

 Participating in clinical trials to see if new (experimental) treatments are effective.